Dear Friend of USALI,

 - Criminal Justice Reform – We will continue to focus on the new provisions of China’s amended Criminal Procedure Law regarding investigative techniques, detention and charging decisions

 - Public Interest Law Projects – We will continue work on the development of public interest law in China, especially in the areas of labor law, land rights and anti-discrimination law

 - Taiwan Rule of Law Initiative – We will continue to learn and share information about Taiwan’s transformation from martial law to democracy and the rule of law

 USALI would not have been able to accomplish all that it has this year without the financial support of our friends.
 We are grateful for your support.
 Please consider making a donation that will go toward next year’s activities.
-You can reach our website’s donation page by clicking here.
+Click this link to donate to USALI's webpage.